RebeccaVandeWater/fs-journal/journal/10/questions.md

 02. What is the difference between a `class` and an `interface`?

   > A class has a definition and is instantiated, whereas an interface only has a definition.
 This allows the interface to be read without it taking up any space in memory.
+Additionally, the interface is the container of methods that a class will be guaranteed to use.

 03. What is the method that returns an instance of a class, yet it has no return type?